 Dublin’s Public Art program first began in the late 1980's, shortly after Dublin’s incorporation, as a partnership between the City of Dublin and the nonprofit Dublin Fine Arts Foundation.
 The foundation contracted with an art consultant and raised funds to purchase and commission public artwork, which it was then gifted to the City for placement at City facilities.

-Thanks to its robust Public Art Program, Dublin residents can enjoy museum quality art right in their own backyard.
-Look for more than 30 publicly-owned artworks at parks and civic buildings, as well as a growing number of public art pieces installed on private property under the Public Art Ordinance.
-Recently, Dublin has a growing number of cities that are adding painted utility boxes as a low-cost way to add color and interest to City streets.
+Today, Dublin has a robust Public Art Program so residents can enjoy museum quality art right in their own backyard.
+Look for for than 30 publicly owned artworks at Parks and Civic buildings, as well as a growing number of Public Art pieces installed on private property under the Public Art Ordinance.

 Residents are often invited to give opinions on proposed public art via surveys and comment cards.
 Residents are also encouraged to apply to serve on Art Selection Committees.
 No prior experience is required, and this is a great way to learn about the public art process.
 Artists are encouraged to submit information for our Cultural Arts Resources database.
 Staff uses the database to provide information about local cultural arts resources to the public and to notify artists and organizations as creative opportunities arise.